mjstraughan/CubingHistory/docs/CubingContributors/MethodDevelopers.md

 - Nautilus method
 - MI1 method
 - MI2 method
-- Nautilus for FTO
+- Nautilus method for FTO
-- Nautilus for big cubes
+- Nautilus method for big cubes
 - EOLR for the Roux method
 - Straughan recognition
 - Block referencing for the standard notation